Top of main content

 Having a higher credit limit won’t necessarily have a negative impact on your credit score – the important thing is how you use it.

 If you maintain a low balance and keep up with the credit card payments – you can improve your credit score.
-But spending near, or over, your credit limit each month could suggest you’re struggling to manage your finances.
+But spending near or over your credit limit each month could suggest you’re struggling to manage your finances.
 This could have a negative impact on your credit score.

 What to do if you want an increase